37 Sights in Guangzhou, China (with Map and Images)

 Show sight on map

-Guangzhou-Kowloon Railway Memorial Park It is located near the junction of Donghua South Road and Dashatou 2nd Road, Yuexiu District, China, which started on January 13, 2015 and opened on January 8, 2017.
+Guangzhou-Kowloon Railway Memorial Park It is located near the junction of Donghua South Road and Dashatou 2nd Road, Yuexiu District, China, which was opened on January 13, 2015 and opened on January 8, 2017.

 Wikipedia: 廣九鐵路紀念園 (ZH-YUE)